 5) Browse the virtual machine’s configuration file VMX on the next screen as shown below.
 Since the VMX file has the details of Snapshots VMDK files, it will take care of them while converting.

 6) It should detect the configurations of the virtual machine properly.
-In the next screen, you can select and resize the disks which should be exported.
+On the next screen, you can select and resize the disks which should be exported.

 7) Now time to select a destination.
 Select ‘VMware Infrastructure Virtual Machine’ and click next.

-8) Provide the IP address of VMware ESX or ESXi server with root user name and password.
-The same details provided to connect through the vSphere client.
+8) Provide the IP address of the VMware ESXi server with the root user name and password.
+The exact details used to connect through the vSphere client.

-11) Choose datastore to move the virtual disk.
-My ESXi server has single data storage as below.
+11) Choose a datastore to move the virtual disk.
+My server has single data storage as below.

 12) Next is to select network cards.
-Network Cards can be added during export by selecting the number of NICs.
+Network Cards can be added during export by choosing the number of NICs.

-13) It’s highly recommended to select both options on the next screen.
-Customize the identity of the virtual machine is very important in a production environment due to unique machine ID, hostname, licensing and domain networking.
+13) Selecting both options on the next screen is highly recommended.
+Customizing the identity of the virtual machine is very important in a production environment due to unique machine ID, hostname, licensing and domain networking.

-System restore checkpoints are useless after converting since any time we can’t restore to earlier checkpoints, because of the different environment later.
+System restore checkpoints are useless after converting since any time we can’t restore to earlier checkpoints because of the different hardware environment.

 15) Conversion and export should run smoothly and complete successfully.
 Warning messages can be seen in the progress dialogue box.

-It failed initially because of space issues on VMware ESXi Server.
-There was no space on the host computer to allow growing ESXi’s VMDK file.
+It failed initially because of space issues on my VMware ESXi Server.
+There was no space on my host computer to grow the VMDK file.

 Export succeeded after fixing the space issue.
-Because I selected the power-on option, the exported virtual machine is up and running on the server after conversion completed.
+Since I selected the power-on option, the exported virtual machine was up and working on the server after the conversion was completed.

-It is very simple and straightforward if all settings are correct.
-This will be helpful to configure and test Operating Systems on the local computer before exporting to live servers.
+It is a straightforward method if all settings are correct.
+This will help configure and test Operating Systems on the local computer before exporting to live VMware ESXi servers.

 Hi, Nice job on the explanation.
 I finally have a virtual machine on my esxi 4.1 server.
 I installed Leopard fine and built the CDR from the retail.
 Lacking a DL DVD, I had to install macdisk on the PC running the VSphere client.
 Then just attached an external mac formated USB to the virtual machine and voila Snow Leopard on the ESxi server.